vinfante1346/visualizations/README.md

 # Using with MCP Clients

-The MCP server is client-agnostic and will work with most MCP Clients that support basic functionality for MCP tools and resources.
+The MCP server is client-agnostic and will work with most MCP Clients that support basic functionality for MCP tools and (optionally) resources.
 Below are some examples.

 ## [Claude Desktop](https://support.anthropic.com/en/articles/10065433-installing-claude-for-desktop)
 To integrate this server with Claude Desktop as the MCP Client, add the following to your app's server configuration.
 By default, this is located at